Nikindrik/Nikindrik/README.md

-# Hello! 👋 I’m Nikita
+# Hello! 👋 I’m Nikita Zernov

 I'm a Machine Learning Engineer with experience in developing and deploying ML models.
 I specialize in Python and leveraging modern technologies for data analysis and AI model development.